redhat-plumbers-in-action/storypointer/README.md

 storypointer -c curl

 JIRA Version: 9.12.10
-JQL: Project = RHEL AND (type in (Story, Task) AND ("Story Points" is EMPTY OR priority is EMPTY) OR type not in (Story, Task) AND  ("Story Points" is EMPTY OR priority is EMPTY OR Severity is EMPTY)) AND status != Closed AND component = curl ORDER BY id DESC
+JQL: Project in (RHEL, "RHEL Miscellaneous", Fedora) AND (type in (Story, Task) AND ("Story Points" is EMPTY OR priority is EMPTY) OR type not in (Story, Task) AND  ("Story Points" is EMPTY OR priority is EMPTY OR Severity is EMPTY)) AND status != Closed AND component = curl ORDER BY id DESC
 5 issues are waiting to be sized, prioritized, or set severity.

 🐛 RHEL-1234 - In Progress - Assignee